-- achieve before the beginning of the second semester the required TOEFL score for full admission (80 for Internet-Based or 550 for AUS Institutional TOEFL) and - achieve a cumulative GPA of at least 3.0 in the first semester (two graduate courses maximum)
+- achieve before the beginning of the second semester the required TOEFL score for full admission (Internet-Based TOEFL score of 80) - achieve a cumulative GPA of at least 3.00 in the first semester.
+Conditional admission students are not eligible to register for more than two graduate courses (a maximum of six credit hours) in their first semester of study.

-If either provision is not met, the student will be dismissed.
+If either provision is not met, the student will not be allowed to continue his/her studies at AUS.

-Note: Each graduate program may assign undergraduate prerequisite courses and/or specially tailored courses for conditional admission students.
+Important: Each graduate program may assign undergraduate prerequisite courses and/or specially tailored courses for conditional admission students.
 Credits from these courses do not satisfy credit requirements for completing the graduate degree and are not used to calculate the graduate cumulative GPA.